 Secondary Overview

-It is a national expectation that all teachers in Scotland will engage with the National Approach to LGBT Inclusive Education.
-This means completing the national CPD and including the LGBT Learning Themes in ordinary teaching and learning.
+It is a national expectation that all teachers in Scotland engage with this approach by completing the national professional learning we deliver on behalf of the Scottish Government and including the LGBT Learning Themes within everyday teaching.

-In secondary schools, LGBT Inclusive Education will typically build upon the learning already established during primary.
-Themes will be included across all curricular areas in a meaningful and natural way that is relevant to subject learning and suitable for the age and stage of learners.
-This may include:
+In secondary settings, LGBT Inclusive Education builds upon the foundations established in primary, with themes included across curricular areas in ways that are meaningful, relevant to subject learning, and suitable for learners’ age and stage.

-With our expertise and experience working in schools across Scotland, we have identified this pathway as the most effective way to achieve meaningful impact.
+Drawing on our expertise and experience working with schools across Scotland, we have identified this pathway as the most effective way to achieve meaningful and sustained impact when engaging with our services.

-1. Key staff complete Stage 1 of national CPD
+1. All teaching staff complete Stage 1 of national CPD

-4. All staff complete Stage 2 of national CPD
+3. All teaching staff complete Stage 2 of national CPD

 6. Secondary learner workshops

 Our school services are designed to address prejudice and improve outcomes for all learners.
-Our data shows that our assemblies and workshops have strong outcomes, with 9 out of 10 learners saying they had a better understanding of homophobic, biphobic and transphobic prejudice and bullying.
+Our evaluation data demonstrates a strong impact, with 9 out of 10 learners reporting an increased understanding of prejudice and bullying.
 Visit Our Impact for the current data from our services.

 Assemblies

-We offer year group assemblies for S1 to S6.
-These focus on addressing the use of prejudice-based language such as “that’s so gay” and other slurs about LGBT people which are still commonly used by learners at school.
-They also explore the impact of bullying and how young people can play a part in stopping this.
-Learners will hear the first hand stories and experiences of speakers.
+We offer year group assemblies for S1 to S6, focusing on addressing prejudice-based language such as “that’s so gay” and other discriminatory language still commonly used by learners.
+These sessions explore the impact of bullying and empower young people to play an active role in challenging it.
+Learners will also hear first-hand experiences from our speakers.

-For schools who are beginning the implementation of LGBT Inclusive Education, assemblies are recommended before workshops.
+For schools beginning their implementation of LGBT Inclusive Education, we recommend delivering assemblies prior to workshops.

-To book year group assemblies and for more information, visit Assemblies.
+To book year group assemblies or find out more, please visit Assemblies.

 Workshops

-Workshops are recommended for schools who are already engaging with LGBT Inclusive Education.
-If schools wish to have both assemblies and workshops, assemblies would be delivered first.
+Workshops are recommended for schools already engaging with LGBT Inclusive Education.
+Where both assemblies and workshops are delivered, assemblies should take place first.

-To book our workshops and for more information, visit Secondary Workshops.
+To book our workshops or find out more, please visit Secondary Workshops.

 We produce curriculum materials for teachers delivering LGBT Inclusive Education that are ready to use and can also be easily adapted for the needs of learners.
 These resources also serve as examples of how LGBT Inclusive Education can look in different curricular areas, ages and stages for teachers who want to produce their own classroom materials.